GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 ### Use &lt;form&gt;

-You might be tempted to wrap inputs in a `<div>` and handle submission purely with JavaScript.
+You might be tempted to wrap inputs in a `<div>` and input data submission purely with JavaScript.
 It's generally better to use a plain old `<form>`.
 This makes your site accessible to screenreaders and other assistive devices, and enables a range of built-in browser features (see below).

-An HTML form can also make it simpler to build basic functional signin for older browsers, and to enable signin even if JavaScript fails.
+An HTML form makes it simpler to build basic functional signin for older browsers, and to enable signin even if JavaScript fails.

 ### Use &lt;label&gt;
 To label an input, use a `<label>`!